Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • Low-fiber processed foods: white bread, white rice, packaged snacks, fast food.

-• Large amounts of cheese and other dairy — some people are sensitive; the link is clearest in children.
+• Large amounts of cheese and other dairy — the link is clearest in children, but some adults are sensitive.

-• Red and processed meat eaten in large amounts with little fiber on the plate.
+• Red and processed meat eaten in large amounts without much fiber on the plate.

 • Excess alcohol, which is dehydrating.

-• Unripe bananas (the tannins can slow transit).
-Ripe yellow bananas are neutral or mildly helpful.
+• Unripe (green) bananas — higher in resistant starch and tannins that can slow transit.
+Ripe yellow bananas are roughly neutral.

 What Else Helps (Beyond Food)

 • Honor the urge.
-If you feel the need to go, don’t put it off.
-Ignoring the signal repeatedly is one of the most common drivers of chronic constipation.
+Repeatedly ignoring the signal to go is one of the most common drivers of chronic constipation.

 • Use a footstool.
-Propping your feet up about 6 inches puts your hips in a squat position and straightens the rectum, which makes stool easier to pass.
+Propping your feet about 6 inches off the floor puts your hips in a squatting position and straightens the anorectal angle, which makes stool easier to pass without straining.

 • Manage stress.
-Stress slows gut motility for some people [Harvard Health, 2023].
+Stress affects gut motility in some people through the gut-brain axis [Harvard Health, 2023].

 What to Expect — and When

 Dietary changes work, but they take time.
 Prunes and kiwifruit have shown effects within a week in clinical trials.
-Adding fiber from food generally needs 2 to 4 weeks of consistent intake plus enough water before you can judge whether it’s working.
-If you stop the food, the effect usually fades.
+Building fiber from food generally needs 2 to 4 weeks of consistent intake and adequate hydration before you can fairly judge whether it’s helping.
+If you stop eating the foods, the benefit usually fades.

 Expect a few days of extra gas as your gut adjusts to more fiber.
-That’s normal.
-If it’s severe, slow the pace of fiber addition.
+This is normal and temporary.
+If it’s severe, slow the pace of fiber addition — add one new food at a time rather than overhauling everything in a week.

 Who Should Be Careful With High-Fiber Foods

-High-fiber foods are safe for most adults, but there are situations where caution matters:
+High-fiber foods are safe for most healthy adults.
+A few situations warrant extra care:

 • Recent bowel surgery or known bowel narrowing (stricture).
 Talk to your doctor before adding bulk-forming fiber or wheat bran.

-• IBS, especially IBS-C. Soluble fiber (psyllium, oats, chia) is usually better tolerated than insoluble fiber (bran).
+• IBS, especially IBS-C. Soluble fiber (psyllium, oats, chia) is generally better tolerated than insoluble fiber (bran).
+Introduce foods slowly.

 • Diverticulosis.
-Older advice to avoid seeds and nuts has been reversed by current guidelines — high-fiber diets are now recommended.
+Older advice to avoid seeds and nuts has been reversed — high-fiber diets are now recommended.
+Follow current guidelines from your gastroenterologist.

 • Children, older adults, and people with swallowing difficulty.
-Chia and ground flaxseed need plenty of fluid to avoid choking or esophageal obstruction.
+Chia seeds and ground flaxseed need plenty of fluid; dry consumption can cause esophageal obstruction.

 • Pregnancy and breastfeeding.
-Food fiber is safe.
-If you need a supplement, ask your obstetrician first.
+Food-based fiber is safe.
+If you need a fiber supplement, ask your obstetrician first.

 • Medication interactions.
-Fiber can reduce absorption of some medications including levothyroxine, lithium, digoxin, and certain antidepressants.
+Fiber can reduce absorption of certain medications, including levothyroxine, lithium, digoxin, and some antidepressants.
 Separate fiber-rich meals and these medications by at least 2 hours.

 Red Flags: When to Call a Doctor

-Most constipation responds to food, fluid, and movement.
-Some symptoms need medical evaluation regardless of diet.
+Most constipation responds to food, fluids, and movement.
+But some symptoms need medical evaluation regardless of what you eat.
 See a clinician if you have:

 • Unintentional weight loss

-• Severe abdominal pain that isn’t relieved by passing stool or gas
+• Severe abdominal pain not relieved by passing stool or gas

-• New constipation in someone over 50 (or any unexplained change in bowel habits)
+• New constipation if you’re over 50, or any unexplained change in bowel habits

 • Family history of colon cancer or inflammatory bowel disease

-• Fever with constipation — see our explainer on whether constipation can cause fever
+• Fever alongside constipation — read our explainer on constipation and fever

 • Constipation lasting more than three weeks despite dietary changes

-• Vomiting, inability to pass gas, or a distended belly (possible bowel obstruction — go to an ER)
+• Vomiting, inability to pass gas, or a distended belly — possible signs of bowel obstruction; go to an emergency room

-These signs may be unrelated to diet and can point to colon cancer, inflammatory bowel disease, a thyroid problem, or other conditions that need proper evaluation [Mayo Clinic, 2025] [AGA Patient Portal].
-For more on warning signs, read about constipation and fever.
+These symptoms can point to colon cancer, inflammatory bowel disease, thyroid problems, or other conditions that need proper evaluation [Mayo Clinic, 2025] [AGA Patient Portal, 2026].

-Health Disclaimer This article is for general education only and is not medical advice, diagnosis, or treatment.
+Health Disclaimer This article is for general education only and does not constitute medical advice, diagnosis, or treatment.
 It does not replace consultation with a qualified healthcare professional.
 Constipation can occasionally signal a serious underlying condition.
-Talk to your doctor before making major dietary changes if you are pregnant, breastfeeding, taking prescription medications, recovering from bowel surgery, or managing IBS, IBD, diabetes, thyroid disease, or another chronic condition.
-Seek immediate care for any red-flag symptoms listed in the previous section.
+Speak with your doctor before making major dietary changes if you are pregnant, breastfeeding, taking prescription medications, recovering from bowel surgery, or managing IBS, IBD, diabetes, thyroid disease, or another chronic condition.
+Seek immediate care for any red-flag symptoms listed above.

 Frequently Asked Questions

-What is the single fastest food fix for constipation?
+What is the fastest food fix for constipation?

-For most adults, prune juice or whole prunes work within 6 to 12 hours because of their sorbitol content.
-Kiwifruit and pears also work quickly.
-None of these is guaranteed — if you’re impacted or haven’t gone in more than three days, call your doctor.
+For most adults, prunes or prune juice are the most reliable quick option because sorbitol can trigger a bowel movement within several hours.
+Kiwifruit and pears also work more quickly than purely fiber-based foods.
+None of these is guaranteed — if you haven’t had a bowel movement in more than three days or are in pain, call your doctor.

 How many prunes should I eat a day?

-Clinical trials have used 50 g twice a day (about 10 prunes total).
-The 2023 AGA-ACG guideline commentary suggests 5 a day as a starting dose for mild constipation.
-Start low to avoid gas, and drink water with them.
+Clinical trials used 50 g twice a day (about 10 prunes total).
+A 2024 commentary on the AGA-ACG guideline suggests 5 a day as a realistic starting dose for mild constipation [Chang & Lacy, 2024].
+Start low to avoid gas, and always drink water with them.

 Is fiber from food better than a fiber supplement?

 They work differently.
-Food fiber comes with water, polyphenols, and other nutrients, and is the AGA-ACG first-line recommendation.
-Of the studied fiber supplements, only psyllium has good evidence — bran and inulin are less consistent [Chang et al., 2023].
-If diet isn’t enough, psyllium is a reasonable next step.
+Food fiber arrives with water, polyphenols, and other nutrients, and it’s the approach most guidelines recommend first.
+Among fiber supplements, only psyllium has good evidence — bran and inulin show less consistent results [Chang et al., 2023].
+If diet alone isn’t enough, psyllium is a reasonable next step.

 Yes, in moderation.
 Caffeine stimulates colon contractions in many people, and warm liquid alone can trigger the gastrocolic reflex.
-Coffee is not a substitute for fiber and water, though, and too much can dehydrate you.
+Coffee isn’t a substitute for fiber and water, and too much caffeine dehydrates you — but a morning cup alongside a fiber-rich breakfast is a reasonable combination.

 Are bananas good or bad for constipation?

 It depends on ripeness.
-Unripe (green) bananas are higher in resistant starch and tannins and may slow transit.
-Ripe yellow bananas are roughly neutral and provide some fiber and potassium.
+Unripe (green) bananas are high in resistant starch and tannins that may slow transit for some people.
+Ripe yellow bananas are roughly neutral — they provide some fiber and potassium but aren’t particularly laxative or constipating for most adults.

-When should I stop trying food remedies and see a doctor?
+When should I stop relying on food and see a doctor?

-If you have any red-flag symptoms (bleeding, weight loss, severe pain, age over 50 with new symptoms), see a doctor right away.
-If you have no red flags but dietary changes haven’t helped after 3 to 4 weeks, schedule a visit.
+See a doctor right away if you have any red-flag symptom: bleeding, unexplained weight loss, severe pain, or new constipation at age 50 or older.
+If you have none of those but dietary changes haven’t helped after 3 to 4 weeks, schedule a visit.

 References

 1. National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 Eating, Diet, & Nutrition for Constipation.
-2018 (last reviewed). → View source
+Last reviewed May 2018. → View source

 2. National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 Treatment for Constipation.
-2018 (last reviewed). → View source
+Last reviewed May 2018. → View source

 3. Mayo Clinic.
 Constipation — Symptoms and Causes.
 Reviewed April 15, 2025. → View source

-8. Van der Schoot A, Drysdale C, Whelan K, Dimidi E. Systematic review and meta-analysis: Foods, drinks and diets and their effect on chronic constipation in adults.
+8. Van der Schoot A, Katsirma Z, Whelan K, Dimidi E. Systematic review and meta-analysis: Foods, drinks and diets and their effect on chronic constipation in adults.
 Aliment Pharmacol Ther.
-2023;58(2):166-181. → View source
+2024;59(2):157-174. → View source (DOI) [Note: previous version of this article cited wrong author and volume/pages; corrected.]

 10. Johns Hopkins Medicine.
 Foods for Constipation.
 Health & Wellness Library. → View source